jokermonn/permissions4m/README_EN.md

 ## jar/aar Dependencies ##

-jar/aar is being used here, you can download the following jars[link](https://github.com/jokermonn/Permissions4M/tree/master/jars), then put them into your lib, and add the following codes in `app.gradle`:
+jar/aar is being used here, you can download the following jars[link](https://github.com/jokermonn/Permissions4M/tree/master/jars), then put them into your `lib` folder, and add the following codes in `app.gradle`:

 	android {
 		// ...